department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/learning-center-mvp/discovery-and-research/learning-center-mvp-findings-summary.md

 - Template labels are helpful to Veterans looking at search results.
 - We should consider clarifying or combining `Question and answer` and `FAQs` .
-- Filtering by template type to refine results may be useful to Veterans; we should consider exploring this in future versions of the learning center.
+- Filtering or sorting by template type to refine results may be useful to Veterans; we should consider exploring this in future versions of the learning center if data indicates that many users want this functionality.

 ### People browsed Articles by Topic links rather than use search.

-We asked people  to find information 3 times, and across all sessions, people returned to the learning center homepage `Articles by Topic` section almost every time.
-5 of 8 people didn't mention or try to use the search functionality at all until prompted at the end of the session.
+We asked people  to find information 3 times, and across all sessions, people used the back browser button to return to the learning center homepage `Articles by Topic` section almost every time.
+5 of 8 people didn't mention or try to use the search functionality at all until prompted at the end of the session. [@liz - I attended 4 sessions and all of them spoke to using search first - although many of them didn't as the interview went on bc they learned it wasn't functional in our prototype.
+Understand if this isn't reflected in the recordings, but would appreciate if you would dive into this.]

 - 4 people were confident they'd find the information through the topics section if they could click.
 - 3 said they would first look under topics, and only use search if they didn't find what they were looking for there.